 Band Line-up

-Freddie Mercury – lead & backing vocals, keyboards, drum machine, piano
+Freddie Mercury – lead & backing vocals, keyboards

 John Deacon – bass guitar, keyboards